-Cell Phone Salesperson: Job Description, Requirements and Career Information
+Cell Phone Salesperson: Job Description, Requirements & Career Information

-A cell phone salesperson works toward sales quotas for wireless phones, services and accessories at a store chain or through business-to-business sales for a cellular provider.
-A prospective wireless phone sales associates must have obtained a high school diploma and retail sales experience.
+A cell phone salesperson works toward sales quotas for wireless phones, services, and accessories at a store chain or through business-to-business sales for a cellular provider.
+A prospective wireless phone sales associate must have obtained a high school diploma and possess retail sales experience.
 A college degree is not necessary, but it is preferred by many employers.
 Customer service, computer, software and communication skills, as well as an attention to detail, may also be needed.

 Job Description of a Cell Phone Salesperson